IBM/eventing-openliberty-blockchain/README.md

 1. Open a new VS Code window to add the Org2 project **File** > **New Window**.
 Import the Org2 project **File** > **Open** > **eventing/org2**, and then click **Open**.

-    Adding the Org2 project is what makes the blockchain network dectralized as it will add multiple organizations.
+    Adding the Org2 project is what makes the blockchain network distributed as it will add multiple organizations.
 Open the `Liberty Dev Dashboard` to view the `org2-ol-blockchain`.

 ## 3. Import the FabCar sample smart contract project into VS Code